Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-We can check that the resulting integral over $a_E$ is always convergent as long as the bare coupling constant $g_{YM}^2$ is positive, in other words as long as the original action is positive definite.
-First of all, the Barnes function $G(1+z)$ does not have poles or zeroes on the imaginary contour $\Re z = 0$ over which we integrate.
-To see that the integral also behaves nicely at infinity we use the asymptotic expansion~\eqref{eq:asymptotic-Barnes}.
+We can check that the resulting integral over $a_E$ is always convergent if the bare coupling constant $\gym^2$ is positive.
+First of all, the Barnes function $G(1+z)$ does not have poles or zeroes on the integration contour $\Re\, z = 0$.
+To see the nice behavior of the integrand at infinity we use the asymptotic expansion~\eqref{eq:asymptotic-Barnes}.

-In the pure $\CalN=2$ case the leading term in the exponent comes from the numerator of $Z_{\text{1-loop}}$ and is equal to $-\frac 1 2 z_E^2 \log z_E$.
-This is a negative function which grows in absolute value faster than any other terms including the renormalized quadratic term~\eqref{eq:renorm-g} even if $\tilde g^2_{YM}$ formally becomes negative.
+In the pure $\CalN=2$ theory the leading term in the exponent comes from the numerator of $Z_{\text{1-loop}}$ and is equal to $-\frac 1 2 z_E^2 \log z_E$.
+This is a negative function which grows in absolute value faster than any other terms including the renormalized quadratic term~\eqref{eq:renorm-g} even if $\tilde \gym^2$ formally becomes negative.

 In the $\CalN=2^*$ case we need to take asymptotic expansion at large $z_E$ of both the numerator and denominator of~\eqref{eq:Z-Barnes-hyper} to check convergence at infinity.
 The leading terms $(\alpha \cdot a_E)^2 \log (\alpha \cdot a_E)$ cancel, and the next order term is proportional to $m^2_E \log (\alpha \cdot a_E)$.
-This does not spoil the convergence insured by the Gaussian classical factor $\exp(-\frac{4\pi^2 r^2}{g^2_{YM}} (a_E,a_E))$.
+This does not spoil the convergence insured by the Gaussian classical factor $\exp(-\frac{8\pi^2 r^2}{\gym^2} (a_E,a_E))$.

 To summarize, in the pure $\CalN=2$ theory we need to insert the factor